davp00/spotify-test-frontend/README.md

 ```

 ## Environment
-Look at the .env example, then create .env file
+Look at the .env example, then create .env file(Note: note: do not place / at the end)
 ```dotenv
 NEXT_PUBLIC_URL=http://your-host:your-port
 ```